-If you are using 'the pill' or another hormonal contraceptive you will need to use another type of contraception.
+If you are using "the pill" or another hormonal contraceptive you will need to use another type of contraception.
 Please discuss this with your doctor.

-Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines including medicines obtained without a prescription, herbal medicines or other natural products.
+Please tell your doctor or pharmacist if you are taking or have recently taken or might take any other medicines including medicines obtained without a prescription, herbal medicines or other natural products.